guatzin818/www/Features.md

 LightGBM uses the histogram based algorithms<sup>[3][4][5]</sup>, which bucketing continuous feature(attribute) values into discrete bins, to speed up training procedure and reduce memory usage.
 Following are advantages for histogram based algorithms:

 * **Reduce calculation cost of split gain**
-    * Pre-sorted based algorithms need O(#data) times calculation
+    * Pre-sorted based algorithms need O(#data) time calculation
     * Histogram based algorithms only need to calculate O(#bins) times, and #bins is far smaller than #data
-        * It still need O(#data) times to construct histogram, which only contain sum-up operation
+        * It still needs O(#data) times to construct histogram, which only contain sum-up operation
 * **Only need to split data one time after finding best split point**
-    * Pre-sorted based algorithms need to split data O(#features) times (since different features access data by different order)
+    * Pre-sorted based algorithms need to split data O(#features) times (since different features access data in different order)
 * **Use histogram subtraction for further speed-up**
-    * To get one leaf's histograms in binary tree, can use the histogram subtraction of its parent and its neighbor
+    * To get one leaf's histograms in a binary tree, can use the histogram subtraction of its parent and its neighbor
     * So it only need to construct histograms for one leaf (with smaller #data than its neighbor), then can get histograms of its neighbor by histogram subtraction with small cost( O(#bins) )
 * **Reduce Memory usage**
     * Can replace continuous values to discrete bins.
 If #bins is small, can use small data type, e.g. uint8_t, to store training data